Let’s talk about poop, baby.

 First off, poop at the same time every day.
 First thing in the AM is good.
 Train yourself to get on a schedule.
 Really, it works.

 When you get up, try hot water with lemon or green tea to get things moving.
+A warm beverage often does the trick.
 Invest in a squatty potty to help you poop with ease.
 It “uncoils” your colon for a more healthy poo.
 Did you know that sitting on a toilet really isn’t conducive to the easiest poo?

 If things still aren’t going your way poop-wise, it might be time for some help.
-I recommend all my clients with digestive concerns do a stool test so we can get a picture of everything going on in the gut.
+I recommend all my clients with digestive concerns do a stool test (the GI MAP) so we can get a picture of everything going on in the gut.
 Parasites, inflammation, pathogenic bacteria (like h pylori), yeast, or SIBO can cause chronic pooping woes.
+Hypothyroid causes chronic constipation.
 Guidance about how to change your diet helps, too.
 Read more on how to feed your microbiome.

 Here’s to happy poops!